 Step 4: Play an active role in responding to the RFP

-Sales-related answers and content can also be managed in the answer library of your RFP software.
+Sales-related answers and content can also be managed in the Content Library of your RFP software.
 That way sales can focus on the review process and personalizing content after the automated first pass takes place.

 Step 5: Reflect on the results, win or lose